1239238241/ruiqin-FeelsBook/README.md

 The proper APK file is "app-release.apk" under the required address

 #Reference:
-#The full format is in the code above the function or part that related.
+#The full format references are in the code above the function or part that related.
 #Here is just a preview:
 https://www.youtube.com/watch?v=33BFCdL0Di0
 https://www.youtube.com/watch?v=33BFCdL0Di0&t=57s